Grubauer gets 100th win as Avalanche beat Ducks 5-2 - WHIZ News

 SITTING OUT

 Avalanche D Bo Byram was out of the lineup again with an upper-body injury.
-He didn’t take part in the morning skate and coach Jared Bednar said he is day-to-day.
+He didn’t take part in the morning skate and Bednar said he is day-to-day.

 Colorado LW Matt Calvert was out of the lineup for the third straight game.